2022-24

 A womb, a cave - it was a place for transformation.
 I felt my spirit stretch.

 The last weeks in the tent I felt the freest I ever felt.
 I would roam the woods at night in total darkness without a crumb of fear.
 Dance in circles under the moonlight.
 I used to howl and sing and scream.
 Deliriously free.
 Commuting with nature and forces beyond it.
 Letting this flesh suit move as it pleased.
 Flowing in my self-expression.
-I keep the memory of it close to my heart and I know the wild creature still lives within me - I know the wild creature is as old as time and can't be killed or tamed or forgotten.

 I took breaks in the winter, to travel and visit family, and came back to the same plot of land again in 2023 and then 2024.

+I built a wooden platform.
+Worked on a garden.
+Painted under a tarp in the woods.
 I loved my tent with all my heart - she meant to me more than I can express and I felt we had a living relationship.

-The tent represented magic.
-It made my heart feel like I did as a child - full of beauty, awe, imagination, silliness.
-It was incredibly impractical but made my heart burst with love and enthusiasm.
-My heart skipped a beat when I walked back at night and would catch a glimpse of the tent lit up and full of magic against the blue canvas of the night sky, stars emerging and owls hooting.
+My heart would skip a beat when I walked back at night and caught a glimpse of the tent lit up and full of magic against the blue canvas of the night sky, stars emerging and owls hooting.

 Everytime I left I would place an energy shield and call for the protection of beloved plant friends and spirits of the Land.
-All around it was Nettles - Raspberry bushes to the North, Birch to the East, Hawthorns to the West and a portal of Rowans to the South.
+All around it was Nettles - Raspberry to the North, Birch to the East, Hawthorns to the West and a portal of Rowans to the South.

 Sleeping in the round takes you on a journey within, through wild dreams, an ecstatic sense of aliveness, connection to Spirit and a shamanic-like exploration of the deepest darkest corners that exist within us.